tjmckinley/MetaWards/_sources/features.rst.txt

   a single combined group, with custom plugins used to merge data between networks, and conditionally move individuals between different demographics.
-We've used to model shielding and self-isolation, with future plans to use this to model hospital admissions, impact of demography on transmission, regional variation in disease parameters and the impact of holidays.
+We've used to model shielding and self-isolation, hospital admissions, impact of individuals returning from holidays etc.

 .. figure:: images/tutorial_5_3_1_demographics.jpg
     :width: 100%